pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 ---
-title: Enable Auto-scaling in a TiDB Cluster
+title: Enable TidbCluster Auto-scaling
-summary: Learn how to use the auto-scaling feature in a TiDB Cluster
+summary: Learn how to use the TidbCluster auto-scaling feature.
 category: how-to
 ---

-# Enable Auto-scaling in a TiDB Cluster
+# Enable TidbCluster Auto-scaling

 Kubernetes provides [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), a native API based on CPU utilization.
 Correspondingly, in TiDB Operator 1.1 and later versions, you can enable the auto-scaling feature in a TiDB cluster based on the features of Kubernetes.
-This document introduces how to enable and use the auto-scaling feature in a TiDB cluster.
+This document introduces how to enable and use the auto-scaling feature of TidbCluster.

 ## Enable the auto-scaling feature